BDC Hamburger Icon

 How to pick a charity your business should support

-Engaging with charitable organizations is not only an altruistic endeavor; it’s a mutually beneficial opportunity to build a brand community.
-There are 1.3 million charitable nonprofit organizations in the U.S., according to the National Council of Nonprofits, so you have plenty of options.
-Think about the causes you’re most passionate about and which issues matter most to your customers or clients.
-What type of organization would they rally behind?
+Engaging with charitable organizations is both an altruistic endeavor and a mutually beneficial opportunity to build a brand community.
+There are approximately 1.85 million charitable nonprofit organizations in the U.S., according to IRS data, so you have plenty of options.

 Identify causes that relate to your company’s products or services and charities that are actively working to enact change in those areas.
 Is there a specific resource you can contribute?
 For example, an office supplies vendor could partner with a charity that works with schools to donate school supplies.